intrinio/intrinio-realtime-go-sdk/README.md

 * NASDAQ_BASIC
 * CBOE_ONE

 Please be sure that the correct provider is specified in the `intrinio.Config` object(s) that are passed to the `intrinio.NewEquitiesClient` or `intrinio.NewOptionsClient` routines.
-DSIP should be specified for an equities client and OPRA should be specified for an options client.
+DELAYED_SIP, NASDAQ_BASIC, IEX, or CBOE_ONE should be specified for an equities client and OPRA should be specified for an options client.

 ## Data Format (Equities)